Château Ollieux Romanis- Corbières Classique rouge 2022

 About the estate:

-Pierre Bories took over this vast family estate, which was expanded in 2006 to include the neighboring Les Ollieux vineyard.
-The estate boasts a beautiful diversity of terroirs, ranging from clay-limestone and rounded pebbles to the Boutenac terroir (red sandstone and limestone), where the estate has established itself as a must-visit destination.
-It is above all the expression of the Boutenac wines that excites us.
-Almost the entire vineyard is pruned in a goblet style to better protect the grapes.
-Always full of ideas, Pierre has completely renovated the estate and created La Touketa, a restaurant and tasting area in the heart of the vineyards, open during the season.
+Pierre Bories took over this vast family estate, which was expanded in 2006 with the addition of the neighboring vineyard, Les Ollieux.
+It boasts a wonderful diversity of terroirs, ranging from clay-limestone and rounded pebbles to the Boutenac terroir (red sandstone and limestone), where the estate has established itself as a must-visit.
+It is above all the character of the Boutenac wines that captivates us.
+Almost the entire vineyard is pruned in the goblet style to better protect the grapes.
+Always brimming with ideas, Pierre has completely renovated the estate and created La Touketa, a seasonal tasting and dining area nestled in the heart of the vineyards.
 For the past three years, the winemaker has also been the owner of Château Rives Blanques in Limoux.

 Jancis Robinson